 Not to forget that to maintain a healthy you and your ‘blood sugar,’ it’s important to

 - Manage weight -Maintaining Healthy Basal Metabolic Index.

 - Get quality sleep and manage stress

 Studies have shown that fenugreek and cinnamon are beneficial in keeping the sugar level in control.
-Give fenugreek seeds a try.
+So give fenugreek seeds a try.
 They are easy to add to your diet and can help regulate blood glucose levels.
-Cinnamon has been shown to reduce fasting blood sugar levels and improve insulin sensitivity.
-Bitter Gourd (Karela in hindi) also considered as the best remedy for Diabetes.
-Small cup of Karela Juice increases insulin level in the body.
+Likewise, Cinnamon has been shown to reduce fasting blood sugar levels and improve insulin sensitivity.
+Bitter Gourd (Karela in Hindi) is also considered the best remedy for Diabetes.
+A small cup of Karela Juice increases insulin levels in the body.